Frank D. Cella

 ACI Secretary-Treasurer Clif Fenton also serves as chair of the Audit and Investment Committee.

-Bulman is executive vice president of global human resources at Fellowes, Inc., the global manufacturer and marketer of business machines, records storage, and office accessories.
+Lyn Bulman is retired from Fellowes, Inc., where she served as executive vice president of global human resources.
+Fellowes, Inc., is a global manufacturer and marketer of business machines, records storage, and office accessories.
 Previously, she was senior vice president of human resources and corporate relations at Galileo International, where she held several HR positions in Europe and the United States over 11 years.

 MEMBERS AT LARGE